 The funds raised went towards enhancing the existing services for people living with intellectual disabilites and importantly raised so much more awareness around inclusion, being more patient, more kind and more compassionate towards those who live differently to them.

-The Last Over
+A New Willo Initiative – The Last Over

 Where There’s A Will is joining with clubs throughout Australia to initiate The Last Over in 2021.
-We hope it will bring out more people who would like to feel a part of a team, build new friendships and enjoy an over of cricket.

 Find out how to become a Last Over Club